Aflac Sales Agents And Brokers Raise $770,000 For Children And Families At The Aflac Cancer And Blood Disorders Center Of Children's Healthcare Of Atl...

-(MENAFN- PR Newswire) COLUMBUS, Ga., Jan.
-18, 2024 /PRNewswire/ -- Aflac's sales agents and brokers raised $770,000 during a charitable auction held last week at FOCUS, the company's annual meeting of leading sales agents and brokers.
+COLUMBUS, Ga., January 19, 2024 /3BL/ -- Aflac's sales agents and brokers raised $770,000 during a charitable auction held last week at FOCUS, the company's annual meeting of leading sales agents and brokers.
 The tally shattered the pre-auction expectations of $220,000 by more than 350%, with all proceeds going to the Aflac Cancer and Blood Disorders Center, where it will be used to support treatments and research for kids with pediatric cancer and blood disorders.

 The items donated and auctioned during a festive "auction for a cause" event included footballs signed by University of Colorado Head Football Coach and Pro Football Hall of Famer Deion "Prime" Sanders, a trip to Aflac's next commercial shoot and pairs of Aflac emblazoned shoes.
 The auction, spearheaded by FOCUS Chair and Aflac Senior Vice President of U.S. Sales Distribution Andy Glaub, resulted in what is believed to be the largest single-day fundraising event in Aflac's 28-year history with the Aflac Cancer and Blood Disorders Center.